What You Need In Your Birth Bag?

 *It is a good idea to have some over of these to help ease your discomforts postpartum - Ducolace, Ibuprofen, Afterease tincture and Arnica Homeopathic.

-*Please carry 4 towels/blankets just in case for car births.
+*Please carry 4 towels/blankets and a shower curtain (for the seats in your car) just in case for car births.
 It happens, plan ahead.

 What to Pack for Your Partner/Coach